telefonicaid/thinking-cities/docs/device_api.md

 Remember this step is optional, it is only required if you want to use commands in order to act upon devices or want to define a mapping to reduce the attributes identifier when you send observations to reduce the message size.

-If you simply want to send observations you can skip this and just to Send Obsersations.
+If you simply want to send observations you can skip this and just go to the "Send observations" section.

 **Registering for UL2.0**